pagkly/Zed/Investopedia3/What Are Risk Measures.md

 What Are Risk Measures?
 ## What Are Risk Measures?

-Risk measures are statistical measures that are historical predictors of investment risk and [volatility](https://www.investopedia.com/terms/v/volatility.asp), and they are also major components in [modern portfolio theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) (MPT).
-MPT is a standard financial and academic methodology for assessing the performance of a stock or a stock fund as compared to its [benchmark](https://www.investopedia.com/terms/b/benchmark.asp) index.
+Risk measures are statistical measures that are historical predictors of investment risk and [[volatility]](https://www.investopedia.com/terms/v/volatility.asp), and they are also major components in [[modern portfolio theory]](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) (MPT).
+MPT is a standard financial and academic methodology for assessing the performance of a stock or a stock fund as compared to its [[benchmark]](https://www.investopedia.com/terms/b/benchmark.asp) index.

 There are five principal risk measures, and each measure provides a unique way to assess the risk present in investments that are under consideration.
-The five measures include the [alpha](https://www.investopedia.com/terms/a/alpha.asp), [beta](https://www.investopedia.com/terms/b/beta.asp), [R-squared](https://www.investopedia.com/terms/r/r-squared.asp), standard deviation, and [Sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp).
+The five measures include the [[alpha]](https://www.investopedia.com/terms/a/alpha.asp), [[beta]](https://www.investopedia.com/terms/b/beta.asp), [[R-squared]](https://www.investopedia.com/terms/r/r-squared.asp), standard deviation, and [[Sharpe ratio]](https://www.investopedia.com/terms/s/sharperatio.asp).
 Risk measures can be used individually or together to perform a risk assessment.
 When comparing two potential investments, it is wise to compare like for like to determine which investment holds the most risk.

 ### Key Takeaways